developerPCR/panda-core-dev-docu-PCR/docs/firebase/storeassets.md

 # Store assets

+<h2>Feel free to use our hook for this, all things you upload will be store on firebase storage (it is like S3).</h2>
 You can see a good example of this on `components/organisms/account/Profile.tsx`.

-Feel free to use our hook for this, all things you upload will be store on firebase storage (it is like S3).

 How to use it: